soilwise-he/SoilWise-documentation/tech/docs/technical_components/knowledge_graph.md

 The first iteration of the SWR knowledge graph is a graph representation of the (harmonized) metadata that is currently harvested, validated and augmented as part of the SWR catalogue database.
 It's RDF representation, stored in a triple store, and the SPARQL endpoint deployed on top of the triple store, allow users alternate access to the metadata, exploiting semantics and relations between different assets.

+At the same time, preliminary experiments have been conducted to integrate this RDF metadata graph with a dedicated soil health knowledge graph, which is constructed with the assistance of AI/ML, using [keyword matching](../technical_components/metadata_augmentation/#keyword-matcher).
+During this process, unmatched terms from harvested metadata records were identified and cataloged.
+These terms, acting as candidate keywords, are currently under review by domain experts to assess their potential value for inclusion in the soil health knowledge graph.
+This analysis serves as a critical mechanism to identify gaps and prioritize new concepts for future enrichment of the graph.

-At the same time, experiments have been performed to prepare for the linkage of this RDF metadata graph and existing and AI/ML generated graphs.
-In future iterations, the metadata graph will be linked/merged with a dedicated soil health knowledge graph also linking to external resources, establishing a broader interconnected soil health knowledge graph.
+In future iterations, the metadata graph will be linked/merged with this soil health knowledge graph also linking to external resources, establishing a broader interconnected SWR knowledge graph.
 Consequently, it will evolve into a knowledge network that allows much more powerful and impactful queries and reasoning, e.g. supporting decision support and natural language quering.

 ## Functionality